Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ## Conclusion

 So as you can see the editor isn't really complex, it allows you to edit a handful of the most basic settings of a scene and path tracer, but it's far from allowing you to create your own scenes from scratch, for the scenes in the [Gallery](https://github.com/Zydak/Vulkan-Path-Tracer#gallery) I had to modify object positions in blender and then export them to GLTF.
 It also doesn't allow you to switch textures on models so you also have to do that in blender.
 But despite all this, I managed to create all renders that you can find in this readme as well as in the [Gallery](https://github.com/Zydak/Vulkan-Path-Tracer#gallery).
 So it's simple, but definitely sufficient for showcasing the path tracer.

-# Limitations And Possible Future Improvements

-## Editor
-Currently the editor is quite limited, for example it doesn't allow to move loaded meshes.
-That's because moving anything would require rebuilding the entire acceleration structure.
-Which isn't that hard to do, but still requires some effort.
-And since I've never needed this feature and was focused on other things, it's just not there.
-You also can't load more than one mesh for pretty much the same reasons.
-You also can't choose textures for materials.
-They are loaded from the object file and stick to the material permanently.